Things to do on the Mamanuca Islands

 Restaurants only breaks in a large south west ground swell but when it does, it’s known as “perfection in motion”.
 It’s suited for advanced surfers.

 Cruising or day floating

-Day cruising or sailing around the islands is hugely popular while others prefer to simply relax and lie in the sun on the floating boat with two sundecks called Cloud 9.
+Day cruising or sailing around the islands is hugely popular while others prefer to simply relax and lie in the sun on Cloud 9, a floating boat with two sundecks.
 You fly by seaplane to reach it and the day is spent snorkelling and swimming in the warm tranquil waters.
 There is a bar and pizzeria on board serving up refreshments and as the sun sets, you board a boat back to the Denarau marina and onward to your island.